alexthecat123/ESProFile/README.md

 # Frequently-Asked Questions
 As people begin to ask questions about ESProFile, I'll start throwing the answers to the most noteworthy ones in here!

+## Q: I don't want to (or don't have the tools, etc) to install an OS onto my ESProFile from scratch.
+Can you provide a ready-to-go disk image?
+Of course!
+I've uploaded preinstalled ESProFile images for every major Lisa OS [right here](https://mega.nz/folder/hxBXXKyA#KQHomG_6NikZonALWmdTCA).
+The LOS images are patched so that the serial number check is disabled, meaning that the apps will run on any Lisa, regardless of its serial number.
+And note that the Xenix 5MB image will only work on a Lisa 2/5 and the Xenix 10MB image will only work on a 2/10.

 ## Q: I've heard that the ESP32 isn't 5V-tolerant.
 So why aren't you using level shifters?
 A very good question, and one that has been raised quite a few times with regards to my ESP32 projects over the years!
 So let's finally answer it.
 When picking a microcontroller to use when developing the successor to ArduinoFile, I had a couple of criteria, but one of the biggest was that the microcontroller be 5V tolerant so that I wouldn't have to use level shifters.
 My goal with this project was to make the board as simple and inexpensive as possible, and level shifters add both cost and complexity.
 Finding a microcontroller that was both fast and 5V-tolerant was actually really tough, but I eventually settled on the ESP32, even though they don't officially state its 5V-tolerance anywhere.
 I've got a couple reasons for this.